Ugonadia/Ugonadia/README.md

 - 👋 Hi, I’m @Ugonadia
-- 👀 I’m interested in
+- 👀 I’m interested in JS, Pythoon and React
 - 🌱 I’m currently learning to be a full stack engineer
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on web developemnt projects
 - 📫 How to reach me uozoeze@gmail.com

 <!---